HTTP-RPC/Kilo/README.md

 }
 ```

-The following HTTP request would cause the first method to be invoked:
+This request would cause the first method to be invoked:

 ```
 GET /math/sum?a=2&b=4
 ```

-This request would invoke the second method:
+while this request would invoke the second method:

 ```
 GET /math/sum?values=1&values=2&values=3